 There are a number of key principles (below) which inform this process of reflection.

-Catholic Social Teachings and CSSA
+Catholic Social Teaching and CSSA

 Catholic Social Services Australia’s vision, mission, and day-to-day work are informed by Catholic Social Teaching.
 The key principles of Catholic Social Teaching shape our policy and advocacy work in responding to key social justice and social service issues.
 We advocate with and on behalf of our member agencies network which provides services to thousands of vulnerable and disadvantaged people through ongoing social programs every day.
 We also collaborate with the Office for Justice, Ecology and Peace, an agency of the Australian Catholic Bishops Conference, and the Major Church Providers on social justice issues.